 Your room will not be equipped with anything to lock your laptop to, so we advise you to always lock your room and insure your laptop (your home insurance may not automatically cover your laptop, so check with your insurance carrier).
 Services are also available that can allow your laptop to be tracked on the Internet if it is stolen.
 WITS does not provide this technology or offer any direct support, but it can be ordered on a new laptop or added later.
-For more information on one laptop tracking solution, visit http://www.absolute.com/products/lojack/
+A popular option is Computrace, see their website for additional details.

-You will want to open your Willamette email account as soon as possible.
-This will be the primary means the university will use to communicate important information with you int he time leading up to your arrival on campus.
-It's a self-service process and all you need to get things rolling is your Student ID number.
-Your ID number will be listed in your Welcome email.
+You will want to create your @willamette.edu email account as soon as possible.
+This will be the primary means the university will use to communicate important information with you in the time leading up to your arrival on campus.
+It's a self-service process and all you need to get things rolling is your Student ID number which will be listed in your Welcome email.
 Search for "Create Account" at the Willamette website to get started.

 Antivirus and Security

-Any computer that is connected to a network is at risk for infection from viruses, spyware, and other malicious software.
-One infected computer on campus can cause a campus-wide outbreak.
-WITS requires that you keep your operating system and anti-virus software up-to-date.
+Any computer that is connected to a network is at risk for infection from viruses, spyware, malware, extortionware, and other unpleasant-sounding uninvited guests.
+One infected computer on campus can cause a campus-wide outbreak so WITS requires you to keep your operating system and anti-virus software up-to-date.